-See also: Mac OS X El Capitan will not start up after update, fix
+See also: Mac OS X El Capitan will not start up after an update, fix

 Ever since Windows 7 was released with its Aero Glass window snapping feature, numerous utilities have created similar implementations for OS X. With El Capitan, finally, Apple decided they would bring this feature to OS X natively.

 But as Apple does, it has its own take on it, called Split View.
 While Windows and most utilities enable their windows snapping by dragging a window to the screen edge, Apple decided to make Split View an off-shoot of their full-screen window functionality.

 Yet, although Split View is one of the biggest and most significant features in El Capitan, it’s also one of the easiest to miss.

 To use Split View, click and hold on a window’s green zoom button until the window moves and half the background becomes shaded.
 Release the window onto either side of the screen, then choose the other window to fill the rest of the screen.
 You will be taken to a full-screen desktop, with both windows side by side.

 You can adjust the mid-point by clicking and dragging, and you can swap out one of the windows for another by using the Mission Control function and moving the mouse to the top of the screen.
 To exit, click on the full-screen zoom button again, which will return one window to the desktop, leaving the other in full screen.